How Advisors Using Traditional Retirement Models are Costing their Clients Millions

 After-tax

-Meeting retirement goal at different Equity/Bond portfolio allocation:
+Meeting retirement income goal at different Equity/Bond portfolio allocation:

 For HNW clients, large bond allocations actually decrease their chance of meeting their retirement goals due to the low yields and heavy taxation on bond portfolios.